-\end{enumerate} Hence, SAFFRON starts off with alpha-wealth $(1 - \lambda) w_0$ and does not lose any of this wealth when testing candidate $p$-values.
+SAFFRON starts off with alpha-wealth $(1 - \lambda) w_0$ and does not lose any of this wealth when testing candidate $p$-values. {Of course, this has to be done in a principled way and is accounted for in the formulation of the test levels $\alpha_t$, which intuitively helps explain the $(1-\lambda)$ multiplicative factor (see Appendix~\ref{Asec:SAFFRON})}.
 It gains an alpha-wealth of $(1-\lambda)\alpha$ for each discovery after the first.
-SAFFRON can make more rejections than LORD if there is a significant fraction of non-nulls and the signals are strong.
+SAFFRON can make more rejections than LORD++ if there is a significant fraction of non-nulls and the signals are strong.

-Similarly to LORD, SAFFRON provably controls the mFDR at all times if the null $p$-values are conditionally super-uniformly distributed.
-SAFFRON provably controls the FDR at all times if the null $p$-values are independent of each other and of the non-nulls, and $\{\alpha_t\}$ is a monotone function of $(R_1, \ldots, R_{t-1}, C_1, \ldots, C_{t-1})$; see~\citet{Ramdas2018} for full details.
+Similar to LORD++, SAFFRON provably controls the mFDR at all times if the null $p$-values are conditionally super-uniform.
+Also, SAFFRON controls the FDR at all times if the null $p$-values are independent of each other and of the non-nulls, and $\{\alpha_t\}$ is chosen to be a monotone function of $(R_1, \ldots, R_{t-1}, C_1, \ldots, C_{t-1})$, {where $C_t= \mathbbm{1}\{ P_t \leq \lambda\}$}; see~\citet{Ramdas2018} for details.